monostate/node-scraper/README.md

 pnpm add @monostate/node-scraper
 ```

+**Fixed in v1.7.0**: Critical cross-platform compatibility fix - binaries are now correctly downloaded per platform instead of being bundled.

+**New in v1.6.0**: Method override support!
+Force specific scraping methods with `method` parameter for testing and optimization.

-**🤖 New in v1.5.0**: AI-powered Q&A!
+**New in v1.5.0**: AI-powered Q&A!
 Ask questions about any website using OpenRouter, OpenAI, or built-in AI.
-(Note: v1.4.0 was an internal release)

-**🎉 Also in v1.3.0**: PDF parsing support added!
+**Also in v1.3.0**: PDF parsing support added!
 Automatically extracts text, metadata, and page count from PDF documents.

-**✨ Also in v1.2.0**: Lightpanda binary is now automatically downloaded and configured during installation!
+**Also in v1.2.0**: Lightpanda binary is now automatically downloaded and configured during installation!
 No manual setup required.

 ### Zero-Configuration Setup

 The package now automatically:
-- 📦 Downloads the correct Lightpanda binary for your platform (macOS, Linux, Windows/WSL)
+- Downloads the correct Lightpanda binary for your platform (macOS, Linux, Windows/WSL)
-- 🔧 Configures binary paths and permissions
+- Configures binary paths and permissions
-- ✅ Validates installation health on first use
+- Validates installation health on first use

 ### Basic Usage